zaneriley/personal-site/README.md

 I'm an extremely product-focused designer with 10+ years of experience, based in Tokyo, Japan (prev in San Francisco)

 **Why all this for a website?**
-- For portfolios, you can build what you want without compromises.
+- It's a personal website, so why not?
+It's one of the few times you can build what you want without compromises.
 For example, I was able to incorporate features like a custom optically-aligned typographic "engine" that might be less practical in large-team settings or with less technical designers.
 - I heard all of my eng friends saying how fast you can build features in elixir/phoenix, and I wanted to build something with a lot more infra (e.g. admin interface, metrics, gitops)
+- Reusable for future app development
-- I have plans to utilize reuse all this infra.And in a way, this was sort of a homelab project for me.
+- And in a way, this is a homelab project for me.

 ## Features